abpframework/abp/docs/en/Tutorials/Part-10.md

 }
 ````

-This will be used in a new method will be added to the `IBookAppService`.
+This will be used in a new method that will be added to the `IBookAppService`.

 ### IBookAppService